Magpie-Pedals/asayake/README.md

 ![screenshot](doc/screenshot.png)

 Asayake works by taking a directory of albums containing MP3 files and cover art and automatically turning it into an organized static, web app.
 Think Spotify / Bandcamp for a personal / collective set of albums.
+> [!NOTE]

-The resulting web app can be hosted on any static file or object storage server.
+> The resulting web app can be hosted on any static file or object storage server.
 There is no back-end code to deal with so its very easy to host.

 The flagship use case is the collection of collaborative albums by the [Magpie Pirates](https://magpiepirates.com/) community.